Oral Allergy Syndrome aka Pollen Food Syndrome

 • Eating well-cooked, canned, pasteurized or frozen foods, as these cause little or no reaction.

-• Peeling food has shown to reduce the effects of the allergy in the throat and mouth, especially in the case of apples.
-These measures may not always help prevent/relieve symptoms in the gastrointestinal tract or skin for those who are highly-sensitive.
+• Peeling food has been shown to reduce the effects of the allergy in the throat and mouth, especially in the case of apples.
+These measures may not always help prevent/relieve symptoms in the gastrointestinal tract or skin for highly sensitive patients.

 • Antihistamines may relieve the symptoms - especially during the pollen season.